 Course Credits: 2

-The COVID-19 pandemic has emphasized the central importance of rights within our health care system, raising questions of resource allocation, access to care, and equity.
-Underlying our response to the new health landscape is the fundamental question whether Americans enjoy a basic entitlement to health care.
-This course briefly traces the history of the American conception of health care rights through the last half-century of administrative and political cycles.
-We contrast a diverse array of ideological perspectives over this progression to understand the context of the current climate.
+As we emerge from the COVID-19 pandemic, it is more self-evident than ever that American health care is broken.
+Questions laid bare during this period of collective and individual adversity reveal the central importance of rights within our health care system, especially around issues of resource allocation, access to care, and equity.
+Underlying our response to this new landscape is the fundamental question whether Americans enjoy a basic entitlement to health care.
+This course will briefly trace the history of the American conception of health care rights through the last half-century of administrative and political cycles.
+We will contrast a diverse array of ideological perspectives over this progression to understand the context of the current climate.

 Policy Advocacy Workshop

-Taught by Professor Robert Greenwald and Professor Emily Broad Leib
+Taught by Professor Emily Broad Leib and Professor Sharon Block

 Semester Offered: Spring